- 1 Top 5 Best Crossbows Compared

 If you’re looking for speed and a premium design in your next hunting crossbow, you can’t afford to miss the PSE Thrive 400 crossbow.
 While it’s the most expensive crossbow on our list, it offers the most value by far, especially when you consider the sheer power it packs into each one of its shots.
 With a blistering fast 400 FPS firing velocity, you’ll be able to hit your targets from farther away.
 Couple that with the unique computer numerical control (CNC) trigger mechanism, and you’ll have the most precise shot of any of the crossbows on our list.

 And while we have our own personal gripes with the “Highlander” camo (we don’t think it looks the greatest) and the included stock, we can’t deny the overall quality and value this crossbow offers.
 In the end, you truly do get what you pay for with the Thrive 400.
 We were also impressed with lightweight design this crossbow offers, weighing in at only 6.7 lbs.
 If you’re okay with spending a little more than average, then the PSE Thrive 400 is well worth it, especially considering all the features and value that comes with the higher price tag.
+If you’re looking for an even more powerful product, consider the Ravin R20 crossbow, which has an arrow speed of 430 FPS and a built-in cocking device.
 Don;t firget the best sleeping bags when hunting.

 How We Choose The Best Crossbow